amarr/backbone-template-context-mixin/README.md

 ## templateContextExclusions()

-Optionally implement this function to return an array of function names to exlude from the template context.
+Optionally implement this method to return an array of function names to exlude from the template context.

 This is helpful for porting existing models.